Chase ends with Urbana man arrested on drug, gun charges

 Rietz said Cotton’s run-in with police started about 10:50 a.m.
 Wednesday in the area of U.S. 45 and Airport Road in northeast Urbana.

 After seeing Cotton allegedly run a red light, a trooper began to follow him.
-Cotton’s vehicle slowed and he jumped from the moving vehicle with a duffel bag in hand and ran, Rietz said.
+Cotton slowed and jumped from the moving van with a duffel bag in hand and ran, Rietz said.

 Troopers ordered him to stop but he kept running, tossing the bag as he ran.